amQel/LoanExample/README.md

 # **LoanExample** - ASPNET Core 2.1 / Angular 6

-Created using template from Ebenzer Monney (https://github.com/emonney/QuickApp) provided with free licence:
+Created using template from Ebenzer Monney (https://github.com/emonney/QuickApp) provided with free licence

 Every class that does not conntain Ebenzer header is my creation